-The front end may also get one of two compiler runtime errors:
+The front end can also get one of two compiler run time errors:

-1. Error: Compiler Out Of Memory
+□ Error: Compiler Out of Memory

 This usually occurs when too many identifiers have been declared.
-See "Compiling and Linking Large Programs" under Chapter 14, "Compiling, Linking, Executing Programs", of this Manual for suggestions on how to handle this situation.
+Refer to Compiling and Linking Large Programs, in section 15, for suggestions on how to handle this situation.

-2. Error: Compiler Internal Error
+□ Error: Compiler Internal Error

-No matter what source program is compiled, this message should not appear.
-If it does, please report the condition to Burroughs Corporation.
+This message should never appear.
+If it does, please report the condition to your local Unisys representative.

-If the word "Warning" appears before a message, the intermediate code files produced by the front end is correct.
-The condition that produced it is not severe, but is considered unsafe.
+If the word Warning appears before a message, the intermediate code file produced by the front end is correct.
+The condition that produced the warning is not severe, but is considered unsafe.
 Messages that indicate true errors halt any writing to intermediate files, which are discarded when the front end is finished.

-The error message "Compiler" signifies the failure of an internal consistency check.
-No matter what source program is compiled, this message should not appear.
-If it does, please report the condition to Burroughs Corporation.
+The error message Compiler signifies the failure of an internal consistency check.
+This message should never appear.
+If it does, please report the condition to your local Unisys representative.